nickmorales/imagebreed_dockerfile/README.md

 - Database patch changes require you to run the database patch onto your database.
 To do this, login to the running web docker using `docker exec -it breedbase_web bash`, then change directory to where the new database patch lives (e.g. `cd /home/production/cxgn/sgn/db/00129`), and finally run the patch onto your database using `mx-run NameOfPatch -H breedbase_db -D empty_fixture -u janedoe`.
 Notice, that the mx-run command uses NameOfPatch and not NameOfPatch.pm.

 - Ontology changes require you to load the new ontology terms into your database.
 To do this, login to the running web docker using `docker exec -it breedbase_web bash`, then load the new ontology using `perl /home/production/cxgn/Chado/chado/bin/gmod_load_cvterms.pl -H breedbase_db -D empty_fixture -s SGNSTAT -d Pg -r postgres -p postgres /home/production/cxgn/sgn/ontology/cxgn_statistics.obo`.
-Notice, the `-s` argument is for the database prefix of the ontology (e.g. SGNSTAT, CO_322, etc.) and the last argument is the file path to the pertinent ontology .obo file.
+Notice, the `-s` argument is for the database prefix of the pertinent ontology (e.g. SGNSTAT, CO_322, etc.) and the last argument is the file path to the pertinent ontology .obo file.

 ## Developing with this container